NCBI-Hackathons/NovoGraph/README.md

-# Graph Genome of Human Assemblies
+# Graph Genome of Multiple De Novo Assemblies

-An algorithmically novel approach to construct a genome graph representation of seven ethnically-diverse human genomes.
+An algorithmically novel approach to construct a genome graph representation of multiple de novo sequence assemblies.
+We provide a proof of principle by constructing a genome graph of seven ethnically-diverse human genomes.

 This project was initiated at an NCBI-style hackathon held before the 2016 Biological Data Science meeting at Cold Spring Harbor Laboratory in October, 2016.